-In this paper we overcome the weakness of the previous algorithm and present an industrial-strength solution to the trunk packing problem which almost always comes very close to the manual solution and in some cases even surpasses it.
-This breakthrough is achieved by allowing arbitrary orientation and placements of the boxes, not restricting to axis-aligned placements on a grid as in the combinatorial algorithm.
+In this paper we overcome the weakness of the previous algorithm and present an industry-strength solution to the trunk packing problem which almost always comes very close to the manual solution and in some cases even surpasses it.
+This breakthrough is achieved by allowing arbitrary orientation and placements of the boxes, not restricting to axis-aligned placements on a grid as in the algorithm from [Eisenbrand et al. 2003].

-Allowing such a continuous model leads to a very high-dimensional global optimization problem for which standard methods like Simulated Annealing are typically used.
+Allowing such a continuous model leads to a very high-dimensional global optimization problem for which standard methods like Simulated Annealing [Kirkpatrick et al. 1983] are typically used.
 Unfortunately, applying these techniques in a straightforward manner yields solutions far worse than the discretization algorithm.
-Only by combining both techniques we were able to obtain the industrial-strength system.
+Only by combining both techniques we were able to obtain the industry-strength system.